Redislabs-Solution-Architects/redisinfo/README.md

 pressing +/-.
 You can sort the output of the commandstats by any of the columns by pressing the number of the column you wish to sort by:
-- 1 = total
-- 2 = since last int
-- 3 = calls/sec
-- 4 = usec/call

-- total = the total number of times the command has been called since Redis was started
+- 1 = total = the total number of times the command has been called since Redis was started
-- since last int = the number of times the command was called since the previous poll/interval
+- 2 = since last int = the number of times the command was called since the previous poll/interval
-- calls/sec = a calculated approximation of the number of times the command was called per second.
+- 3 = calls/sec = a calculated approximation of the number of times
+    the command was called per second.
 This is calulated by taking the 'since last int' number and dividing by the approximate number of seconds since last refresh. this is not a highly accurate number, just an approximation.
-- usec/call = average CPU time consumed for each call
+- 4 = usec/call = average CPU time consumed for each call

-Sample output:
+### Sample output:

 ```
 Redis 5.0.0 (standalone) on Darwin 18.2.0 x86_64 (pid: 9257)